kenelite/xtools/OSX.md

-# Frequently used software on OSX
+# Frequently used software on macOS

 # Toolkits